-Summer is officially over in many parts of the world and the cooler weather is upon us.
-The days are getting shorter, the thermometer is dropping and our bodies are entering into what was, traditionally, a time of dormancy.
-Before the industrial revolution, we humans would spend the winter months in a state of quiescence – there was very little farming, hunting or gathering to be done so we’d slow down and conserve our fat stores.
+When winter sets in, the days get shorter, the thermometer drops, and our bodies enter into what was, traditionally, a time of dormancy.
+Before the industrial revolution, we humans would spend the winter months in a state of quiescence – there was very little farming, hunting, or gathering to be done so we’d slow down and conserve our fat stores.
 These days, our bodies are still programmed to a certain amount of inaction during the colder months but, unlike the past, we now have plenty of fatty and processed foods to snack on during that time.

-Here are some tips to help you avoid a lot of unhealthy snacking and remain well and active as winter rolls in.
+Tips to avoid unhealthy snacking and remain well and active during winter

 This one is easy, especially as the colder months set in: find yourself a bathtub, hot tub or hot spring and just lie there.
 That’s it.
 There are many therapeutic benefits to a good soak but the main one is relaxation; the power of de-stressing is not to be underestimated, especially because balanced hormones lead to balanced health.